Database Operations Guide

 USING (auth.uid() = id);

--- Users can only update their own profile
+-- Users can only update their own profiles

 CREATE POLICY "Allow user update their own profile"